What will kill your job interview

 He was re-entering the workforce after selling his business and like most people finding the job market tough.
 He was interviewing consistently and was getting down to the last few candidates in a number of jobs but in the end, would found himself being declined.
 He wasn’t used to this.
 He had interviewed 100’s of candidates himself as a leader in a large company and “back in the day” was able to land just about any job he applied for.
 After sitting down with him over coffee and practicing his interview answers, a couple of themes quickly surfaced that will kill a job interview.
 Like most candidates, he knew he wasn’t getting jobs, but he didn’t realize the impact of what he was saying.

 Answers and the casual conversation would include phrases like the following:

 - “The people working under me”

-- “My team implemented process that saved 100’s of thousands of dollars”
+- “My team implemented processes that saved 100’s of thousands of dollars”

 - “50 people reported directly to me”